Parametrizations of the Poisson-Schr\"odinger Equations in Spherical Symmetry: Summary and Outlook

 \subsection{Summary of Equations}

-Here we collect all of the observed relationships of the different parameters describing the spherically symmetric static state solutions of the Poisson-\Schrodinger{} equations.
+Here we collect all of the observed relationships of the different parameters describing the spherically symmetric static state solutions of the Poisson-Schr\"{o}dinger equations.
 We note that these equations are approximate and they appear to work best for higher excited states (e.g. the $100^{\th}$~-~$800^{\th}$ excited state regime).

 where $m^{\GS}$, $M_{\tot}^{\GS}$, and $R_{99}^{\GS}$ are the values of these parameters for any ground state and the constants $C$ are collected in Table~\ref{constants}.